-B DRINKING WATER QUALITY REPORT
+DRINKING WATER QUALITY REPORT

 Water is a life-essential resource.
-Yet, at less than a penny a gallon, it costs very little compared to its value.
-Your water rates pay for everything it takes to operate our water system, from storage and treatment, to delivering the water to your tap.
-Your water rates also help pay for water system improvements that ensure we will provide high-quality drinking water for generations to come.
-This year's Drinking Water Quality Report illustrates the exceptional value of the clean, safe, great-tasting drinking water you receive.
+Yet, at less than a penny a gallon, it costs very little compared to its actual value.

+Your water rates pay for everything it takes to operate our system, from storage and treatment, to delivering water to your tap.
+It also supports system improvements that ensure we provide a high-quality product for generations to come.

+As this year's Water Quality Report demonstrates, your drinking water is not only an exceptional value, it is clean, safe, and great-tasting.